sbozich/sbozich.github.io/_posts/2022-07-31-dynamic-typing-pt1.md

 -	sets,
 -	most custom created OOP objects.

-Those can be changed in place as we will see in the part 2 of this article.
+Those can be changed in place as we can see in the <a href="https://sbozich.github.io/posts/dynamic-typing-pt2/" title="Go to Pt.
+2" target="_blank">part 2 of this article</a>.

 ## Multiple (shared) references
 Until now, we have been assigning values with some values, which creates objects in the background.
 There is another possibility - assigning variable to another variable: